-Divorce requires careful consideration of various factors, like who will have custody of the children, who will live in the current residence, whether spousal support should be granted to either spouse, and how the marital property should be divided.
-In some divorce cases, there are questions about which assets, bills, or property should be divided.
-Our experienced and trusted divorce attorneys are aware of these complex issues and carefully address all factors involved in any divorce situation.
+Divorces involve many life decisions that need to be carefully considered.
+Some of these decisions involve the custody of your children, who will be living in the current residence, whether or not either spouse should be granted spousal support, and how marital property should be divided.
+In some divorce cases, things get even more complicated as questions arise about which assets, bills, or properties should be divided.
+Our divorce attorneys are both trusted and experienced, so we are aware of the complexity of divorce and we carefully address all factors involved in any divorce situation.

-After considering all of the relevant factors, a divorce is begun by the plaintiff’s attorney by drafting the complaint and filing it with the family court.
-If minor children are involved, there are additional documents that supplement the complaint.
-After filing, the attorneys determine the most appropriate way to have the complaint served to the defendant.
+Your divorce attorney will consider all relevant factors, then proceed by drafting the complaint for divorce and filing it with the family court.
+If your spouse has already filed the divorce case, we will file an answer and perhaps a counterclaim for divorce.
+Additional documents will be required if minor children are involved.
+Once the complaint is filed, the attorney will find the best way to have the complaint served to the defendant.
 Any court orders that were issued also must be served to the defendant.

 How Long Will I Have to Wait for My Divorce?